Executive assistant to Andrew Cuomo details allegations of sexual harassment by New York governor – KION546

 Investigators from the law firm Davis Polk & Wardwell, hired by the State Assembly to lead the impeachment investigation, are expected to brief the Assembly’s Judiciary Committee Monday morning.

 Judiciary Committee Chair Charles Lavine, a Democrat, is expected to brief the media before the scheduled 9:30 a.m. meeting.
-A news conference is expected thereafter.
+Speaker of the New York State Assembly Carl Heastie and Lavine are then expected to give a news conference following the meeting, Mike Whyland, a spokesman for Heastie, confirmed to CNN Sunday.

 Brian Premo, an attorney representing Commisso, told CNN his client waited for the release of the attorney general’s report before she publicly identified herself in the media.

-Note: CORRECTION: A previous version of this story incorrectly stated where the initial clips of the interview were released.